Multi-View Symbolic Regression: Artificial Benchmark Results

 \section{Artificial Benchmark Results}

-Figures~\ref{fig:poly} show heatmap plots of the obtained results for each benchmark function for every combination of noise level and maximum size.
-In these heatmaps, the colorscheme displays the average MSE of each combination, the lighter the color the better the result.
+Figures~\ref{fig:poly} show heatmap plots of the results for each benchmark function for every combination of noise level and maximum size.
+The colorscheme displays the median MSE of each combination, the lighter the color the better the result.
 Any values higher than 5 (including infinity) is depicted as the darkest color in order to keep the contrast in the visualization of the results.
-In each plot we show the worst and best single-view results (using the average of the plotted values as a choice criteria) and the \mv\ results.
+In each plot, we show the worst and best single-view results (using the median of the plotted values as a choice criterion) and the \mv\ results.

-From Figures~\ref{fig:poly-a}, \ref{fig:poly-b} and \ref{fig:poly-c} we can see that for the noisy datasets and after a certain value of maximum size, both the single-view and \mv\ behaves similarly reaching the correct solution.
+Figures~\ref{fig:poly-a}~to~\ref{fig:poly-c} show that for the noisy datasets and after a certain value of maximum size, both the single-view and \mv\ behaves similarly reaching the correct solution.
 For the noiseless dataset, only \mv\ is capable of finding the correct solution.
-This is expected since the single-view approach is submitted to a simplified version of the original expression and, thus, choose the simplest solution.
+This is expected since the single-view approach is submitted to a simplified version of the original expression and chooses the simplest solution.

 In Figures~\ref{fig:poly-partial-a}, \ref{fig:poly-partial-b} and \ref{fig:poly-partial-c} we can see a degradation of the results when using single-view with the noisy data.
 As the single-view has access to only one part of the polynomial curve, it can often fit the training data with a lower degree polynomial.
 This does not happen with the \mv\ as it recovers a correct solution in almost every combination of noise and maximum size.
 The same behavior is displayed in Figures~\ref{fig:friedman-a}~to~\ref{fig:friedman2-c} where, in every combination, \mv\ returns an optimal model (or near-optimal if the optimal model is not allowed by the maximum tree size) while the single-view approaches struggle with the lack of information and higher noise levels.
 We observe that \mv\ is resilient against noise and successfully prevents overfitting even when the maximum size is larger than the original expression.